ihac/acl/README.md

 ```
 . {
     firewall {
-        allow type ANY from 192.168.0.0/16
+        allow type ANY net 192.168.0.0/16
-        block type ANY from ANY
+        block type ANY net ANY
     }
 }
 ```